AdobeDocs/experience-platform.en/help/sources/sources-sdk/api/create.md

 ### Retrieve a generic REST connection specification

 To create a new connection specification, you must first retrieve a generic REST connection specification using the [!DNL Flow Service] API.
-To get the payload, make a GET request to the `/connectionSpecs` endpoint of the [!DNL Flow Service] API.
+To get an example, make a GET request to the `/connectionSpecs` endpoint of the [!DNL Flow Service] API.

 **API format**